-Our pick of the top smart home security sensors
+Our picks for the best smart security sensors 2022

 You could accuse the Minut of over-egging its pudding somewhat, because this is a compact device that senses a whole lot of different things.
 It seems to be designed for landlords to put in rental properties, because noise sensing is one of its key functions: not only picking up the decibels currently pumping out, so you can tell if someone's turning those speakers up a little too loud or partying illegally in your Airbnb, but sensing the sound of smoke alarms and passing that alert onto your phone.